Nuitka/Nuitka/Developer_Manual.rst

 That doesn't matter much though, because the value is to be evaluated first anyway, and the check is only performed afterwards.
-If the star list argument calculation gives an error, this one is raised before checking the star dict argument.
+If the star list argument calculation gives an error, this one is raised before checking the star dictionary argument.

 So, what we do, is we convert complex calls by the way of special functions, which handle the dirty work for us.
 The optimization is then tasked to do the